visgl/react-google-maps/docs/api-reference/components/info-window.md

 the map – for example, to add a label or image to a marker.
 They can be freely positioned on the map, or they can be "anchored" to a marker.

+Any JSX element added to the InfoWindow component as children will get rendered into the content area of the InfoWindow.

-When an `InfoWindow` is shown, the map will make sure to reposition the viewport such that the InfoWindow is well visible within the map container.
+When an `InfoWindow` is shown, the map will make sure to reposition the viewport such that the InfoWindow is well visible within the map container (this can be controlled using the [`disableAutoPan`](#disableautopan-boolean) prop).

 InfoWindows always use the same well-known styling and are limited in how much their look and feel can be customized.
-Any JSX element added to the InfoWindow component as children will get rendered into the content of the InfoWindow.

 :::note

-The rendered InfoWindow includes a close-button that can't be removed or controlled via the Maps JavaScript API.
-This means that the application can't fully control the visibility of the InfoWindow.
+By default, the rendered InfoWindow includes a close-button that can't be controlled via the Maps JavaScript API.
+There are also situations where the map itself will close the InfoWindow (for example, when the InfoWindows anchor is removed).
+This means that the application doesn't always have full control over the visibility of the InfoWindow.

 To keep your state in sync with the map, you have to provide a listener for the `onClose` event so the application knows when then InfoWindow was closed by the map or the user.

 :::